abdelgaid/telemetry-mapping/README.md

             ...
 }
 ```
+### Debuging

-Finally, you can use `template.yaml` file to configure your application deployment:
+Finally, you can use `template.yaml` file to debug and test your application:

 ```yaml
 Resources: